bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

 ---

 In my [previous blog post][road_to_the_jit], I mentioned in passing that JAM (Joe's Abstract Machine) was replaced with BEAM.
+A reader asked my how it come that BEAM is faster than JAM, and couldn't the same tricks and optimizations used in BEAM have been used to speed up JAM?

 [road_to_the_jit]: http://blog.erlang.org/the-road-to-the-jit